 In September 2013 a new house system was introduced and this has led to inter house sports competition for Key Stage 1 and Key Stage 2.
 Sport and PE have a positive ethos within the school and uphold and instil all of the school values; Courtesy, honesty, excellence, co-operation, kindness, enjoyment and respect.
 As well as house competitions there is an annual sports day which facilitates an inclusive and exclusive approach for all children.
 All children are able to achieve and be rewarded whatever their ability.

-Thanks to the annual Sports Grant (please see separate documentation on the website) we are also able to offer sports opportunities for children at lunchtimes on a daily basis.
+Thanks to the Sports Premium funding (please see separate documentation on the website) we are also able to offer sports opportunities for children at lunchtimes on a daily basis.
 We understand and recognise the need for the children to be physically active every day and for children to make healthy choices.
-The Sports Grant is also used to fund a number of PE intervention groups which focus on being more physically active and making healthy choices, promoting well-being and involvement, improving self-esteem and confidence, and also providing a gifted and talented PE group for the more able learners in PE.
+The Sports Premium funding is also used to fund a number of PE intervention groups which focus on being more physically active and making healthy choices, promoting well-being and involvement, improving self-esteem and confidence, and also providing a gifted and talented PE group for the more able learners in PE.
+The children are being encouraged to be active for 60 minutes every day, and a member of the school council, in every class, is responsible for the record chart of daily activity.
+The children are rewarded with stickers and certificates.